For information on making changes to approved plans and specifications see below

-For all changes to the approved plans and specifications (i.e. amendments), it is important that these changes are approved in writing by the owner and the designer before submitting the altered plans to Council, and before any changes are made to the building.
-You need to check with your local Council as to whether or not Council approval is needed for these changes.
-This depends on whether the change is minor or major.
+For all changes to the approved plans and specifications, it is important that these changes are approved in writing by the owner and the designer before submitting the altered plans to Council, and before any changes are made to the building.
+You need to check with your local Council about approval for these changes.
+This may also be affected by district plan requirements.

-For examples of minor and major amendments, see the Building System Performance (MBIE) website.
+For examples of minor variations and major amendments, see the Building System Performance (MBIE) website.

 All major amendments must be approved before any related construction begins.
 Failure to do so will mean that the work is not covered by the building consent or the CCC.
 To carry out construction that does not comply with the approved and consented documentation is illegal and there are consequences for those that choose to do this.